-Would you believe me if I told you that the eggs pictured above are really egg-free Easter eggs?
+Would you believe me if I told you that the eggs pictured below are really egg-free Easter eggs?

 Milk allergies are becoming quite common, but egg allergies are also a big concern, and can be more common in those who have a milk allergy.
 Not to mention vegans, the egg averse (raises hand), and anyone who simply can’t stomach another hard-boiled egg after Easter.
 Hence why I wanted to let you know about one of my recent findings, EggNots.